 My office is happy to assist you in obtaining a tour of a number of our great national landmarks.
 The historic U.S. Capitol, the White House, and George Washington's estate at Mount Vernon represent only a portion of the history, symbolism, and national pride on display in Washington, D.C.

 It is beneficial to plan ahead as some of the most desirable landmarks are booked for tours months in advance.
 Tours are accomodated on a first come, first served basis, and tour times and availability may vary throughout the year.
 For example, tours of the White House should be requested three months in advance.

 Washington, D.C. has much to offer.
-Please refer to our Washington D.C.
-Guide to learn more about the city’s attractions and to find out what you are most interested in visiting.
+Visit the Washington D.C.
+Guide online to learn more about the city’s attractions and to find out what you are most interested in visiting.

 We may be able to assist in booking a tour of the following sites:

 We also recommend visiting:

 CLICK HERE TO SELECT A TOUR

 Contact Rebekah Smith at (202) 225-4601 with any questions or concerns regarding tour requests.

 Please visit the Washington, DC Chamber of Commerce website for information about hotels in the area.